NICARAGUA & CLIMATE CHANGE

-We are bringing over a Nicaraguan expert on climate to speak at a large event n November and are planning a UK speaker tour next year.
-We are funding a small project in Nicaragua and plan to publish two illustrated briefings using Nicaragua as an example of a highly vulnerable but inspirational country.
+The Latin America conference hosted Paul Oquist, Nicaraguan expert on climate change, and we are bringing over a Nicaraguan speaker in February to do a UK speaker tour.
+We are also funding a project in Nicaragua and have published a briefing on climate change using Nicaragua as an example of a highly vulnerable but inspirational country.

 We are not aiming to solve Nicaraguan's climate change problems but to highlight the difficulties and to show what this small country is doing to help itself.

 We will bring over a Nicaraguan speaker on climate justice in the autumn and to tour the UK in 2017.

 Activities» Dr Paul Oquist, Nicaragua's Minister for Public Policy & climate change expert will speak to 600 people at the Latin American conference in November.

 » Our 2017 speaker will visit several parts of the UK and will visit community, green and trade union groups etc, all involved in climate change.

 600 people will attend the conference.
 If smaller meetings are well-attended and new people want to be involved in our work afterwards then the tour will have been a success.

 We will publish two briefings about Nicaragua and climate change and disseminate them widely.